matthewmayer/more-awesome-npm-cli/docs/content/cli-commands/npm-install.md

     * `--no-save`: Prevents saving to `dependencies`.

-    When using any of the above options to save dependencies to your package.json, there are two additional, optional flags:
+    When using any of the above options to save dependencies to your
+    package: An Amazing Project.json, there are two additional, optional flags:

     * `-E, --save-exact`: Saved dependencies will be configured with an exact version rather than using npm's default semver range